• HOME

 Aceto Tradizionale Balsamico

 If I were to ask people what balsamic vinegar evokes to them, I bet the majority would answer “a special seasoning from Italy.”
 However, this is only partially true.
 Compared to “normal” vinegar, whether it’s made from grapes or apples, balsamic vinegar is only slightly more sophisticated.
 The products you find on the shelves, even medium-priced ones, are light years behind Traditional Balsamic Vinegar.
-Starting from the ingredients, up to long and caring processing.
+Starting from the ingredients up to long and caring processing.

 Discover the secrets of one of the most delicious traditional food products of the Emilia-Romagna region.